 - While NordVPN has a large network of servers, they’re only located throughout 60 countries, which is fairly low compared to many other premium VPN services.

 |+ NordLynx protocol||– 6 simultaneous connections instead of unlimited|

 |+ Low-cost pricing|

-With a host of features, fast speeds, and a proven reputation, NordVPN is a relatively inexpensive service, considering the overall market offerings.
+With a host of features, fast speeds, and a proven reputation, NordVPN is a relatively inexpensive service, considering other market offerings.

-If you are looking for a VPN company that respects your privacy, that’s NordVPN.
-It’s based in Panama – a known privacy and tax haven for many offshore companies), it has a strict no-logs policy that’s been independently verified multiple times.
+If you’re looking for a secure VPN company that respects your online privacy, that’s NordVPN.
+Based in Panama (known for its privacy and tax haven for many offshore companies), it has a strict no-logs policy that’s been independently verified multiple times.